MEET THE TEAM

 • Nadine Raia

-Primary therapist, LMSW, CASAC2
+Primary Therapist, LMSW, CASAC2

 Nadine is a licensed master social worker with her master’s degree from NYU Silver School of Social Work.
 She has extensive experience working with adults and adolescents struggling with substance use disorder, co-occurring mental health disorders, as well as eating disorders and individuals in crisis.
 Having gained valuable field experience working for a variety of programs in New York, New Jersey, and Florida; she works from an integrative strengths-based, trauma-informed approach, focusing on mindfulness, movement, and the gut/brain connection.
 She also received her BS in Journalism from Boston University and holds additional certifications in Mental Health Trauma and Addiction Yoga, Plant-Based Nutrition, and Dialectical Behavioral Therapy.